 According to various sources, heritage can refer to practices or characteristics that are passed down through the years, from one generation to the next.
 Kentucky 4-H believes in celebrating one's heritage through recognition of art that may be representative of one's culture.
-Examples may be baskets, brooms, etc. To successfully enter Heritage Arts, the 4-H'er must create the Heritage Art piece after the Daviess County Fair of the previous year and complete the description page (CONTACT THE DAVIESS COUNTY EXTENSION OFFICE FOR THIS PAGE) and attach it to the project.
+Examples may include baskets, brooms, wood carvings, metal art, mini barn quilts, etc. To successfully enter Heritage Arts, the 4-H'er must create the Heritage Art piece after the Daviess County Fair of the previous year.